trel/irods_client_rest_cpp_beast/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=copy' \
     --data-urlencode 'src-lpath=<string>' \ # The absolute logical path of the data object to copy.
-    --data-urlencode 'dst-lpath=<string>' \ # The absolute logical path of the new data object.
+    --data-urlencode 'dst-lpath=<string>' \ # The absolute logical path of a new or existing data object.
-    --data-urlencode 'options=<string>' # skip_existing, overwrite_existing, update_existing, none.
-Defaults to none.
+    --data-urlencode 'src-resource=<string>' \ # The name of the root resource to copy from.
+Optional.
+    --data-urlencode 'dst-resource=<string>' \ # The name of the root resource to copy to.
+Optional.
+    --data-urlencode 'overwrite=<integer>' # 0 or 1.
+Defaults to 0.
+Optional.
+Instructs the server to replace the existing data object.
 ```

-The `options` parameter may not be implemented.

 #### Response